SecretX33/rust-keylogger/README.md

 Set WshShell = Nothing
 ```

 If you execute this `.vbs` file, no console window ("the black window") will appear at all, and the software will be executed fully stealthily.
-This means that you'll have to kill the Java process when you want to stop the keylogger.
+This means that you'll have to kill the process when you want to stop the keylogger.

 ## FAQ
 ### How do I stop the program?